CameronStorer/LaTech-SMP-Container-Stack/README.md

 ## Aditional Content

-Noticibly, there is a commented block in the ``docker-compose.yml`` file
+Noticibly, there are commented blocks in the ``docker-compose.yml`` file along with other folders in this repository containing config files.
+These areas present the opportunity for setting up server tunneling (accessing your server outside your home network), adding easy Bedrock Edition support, configuring a Discord bot, hosting a custom website, and more.

 ## Plugins